sagar87/tensorsignatures/docs/tutorials.rst

 The rainfall plot representation may not always reveal changes in the mutational spectrum on first sight.
 However, the SNV count tensor contains the mutational spectra of each state combination.
-We can inspect them by indexing the respective state and summing over all remaining dimension except the one for trinucleotides.
+We can inspect them by indexing the respective state and summing over all remaining dimensions except the one for trinucleotides.
 To visualize the mutational spectra along the five states of the fourth dimension of our simulated dataset we would type